Home > MO > Gray Summit >

 2958 Missouri 100, Gray Summit, MO

-The Gardenway is one of those motels that so long that it is difficult
+The Gardenway is one of those motels that is so long it is difficult to

 a motel with 25 rooms each with tile baths.
 He named it the Gardenway

 Motel and expanded it in the early 1950s with the addition of 16 more

 rooms in a second building behind the original, bringing the total room

 count to 41.
 Late in 2014 the Gardenway Motel closed abruptly after 70

 It is located just west of Shaw Nature Reserve / Missouri Botanical